LawleyFall2018/230-fall2017/Schedule.md

 - [Week 15 (Dec 5/7): .htacces Authentication, Basic PHP & Practical Exam](#week15)
 - [Finals Week: Makeup Practical Exam](#finals)

+## <a name="week0"> (Before class begins): Review HTML and CSS From Prior Classes</a>
+All students in this class are expected to have familiarity with basic HTML and CSS.
+I will not be reviewing basic concepts in this class, so if it's been a while since you've taken a class that covers it (IGME-110 for NMID students, NMDE-103 for NMD students), you may need to get yourself up to speed before we begin.
+I recommend either of these tutorials:
+- [Lynda.com HTML Essential Training](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu), sections 1-7 (requires RIT login)
+-  [Mozilla Developers Network (MDN) Learn Web Development](https://developer.mozilla.org/en-US/docs/Learn), HTML and CSS sections.

+On the Saturday after classes begin (September 1), I will offer an optional HTML/CSS/FTP "bootcamp" that you are welcome to attend if you'd like some extra help getting back up to speed on the concepts.
+Details will be provided in the class Slack.

 ## <a name="week1">Week 1</a> (Aug 29/31): Overview: Syllabus, Expectations, Tools
 On Tuesday, I will review the syllabus, goals, and requirements for class, and discuss the tools and technologies we'll be using for communication, collaboration, and content creation.
-On Thursday, I'll talk about some general HTML and CSS concepts, and we'll start on an HTML & CSS exercise that builds on the content you should have covered in previous classes.
+On Thursday, we'll look at how web servers work.

 - **Tuesday Readings**
   - [Course Syllabus](README.md)